Developing confident, respectful

 6. How are places at the school allocated?

-According to the admissions criteria which are published in our admissions policy (Pdf).
+According to the admissions criteria which are published in our admission policy 2024-25 (Pdf) admission policy 2025-26 (Pdf)

 7. Do I need to submit a supplementary application form direct to the school?